katherinechen912/CV/index.md

 ## Research experience
 ### Master researcher
 `2017`
-__Wuxia to Kung Fu: Evolution of Hong Kong Action Cinema under Shaw Brother Studio__
+__Wuxia to Kung Fu: Evolution of Hong Kong Action Cinema under Shaw Brother__
 > Pioneered in-depth archival dives into the Shaw Brothers studio' transformative journey from the 1920s to 1980s.

 > Dissected the studio's monumental influence on martial arts cinema and spotlighted visionary directors.